CESNET/dp3/docs/configuration/db_entities.md

 # DB entities

 Files in `db_entities` folder describe *entities* and their *attributes*.
 You can think of entity as class from object-oriented programming.
+This serves as sort of schema for the database DP³ uses.
+How DP³ deals with changes to the `db_entities` is described in the [schema tracking](#schema-tracking) section.

 Below is YAML file (e.g. `db_entities/bus.yml`) corresponding to bus tracking system example from [Data model](../../data_model/#exemplary-system) chapter.